-Ismail Haffejee and Sarah Lall with a portrait of their brother Hoosen Haffejee, who died in police custody in 1977.
-(Rogan Ward)
+Ismail Haffejee and Sarah Lall with a portrait of their brother, Hoosen Haffejee.

 It has been 41 years but the photographs of the scene of Hoosen Haffejee’s death in a cell in Durban’s Brighton Beach police station have not lost any of their brutality with the passage of time.

 A pair of trousers is wrapped around the handsome 26-year-old dentist’s neck.
 These were those with which he, a political detainee, was found by an inquest court to have hanged himself.
 At the time of his death, he had just undergone 20 hours of interrogation at the hands of the Security Branch.

 Haffejee’s neck is twisted at an impossible angle, his body half upright, legs almost parallel to the floor, hanging from the lower third of the iron grill on the cell.
 The slightly built Haffejee’s body is covered in bruises, cuts and abrasions.
 His inner arms are deeply punctured with twin round marks as if somebody had taken a pair of long-nosed pliers or a riveting tool to them.

 Advocate Shubnum Singh’s hands were rock steady as she pointed to the pictures on Wednesday.
 It was Human Rights Day and a week more than 40 years since Durban inquest magistrate Trevor Blunden found that Haffejee had hanged himself and cleared the police of any wrongdoing.